pronzzz/weather-prediction/README.md

 │ ├── requirements.txt # Python dependencies
 │ └── README.md # This file

-*Note: You will need to create `requirements.txt` based on the imports in the script.*

 ## 📊 Datasets Used

 This project combines data from: